 (Insert rate of monthly or annual interest agreed upon.)

-« » % « »
+« five percent » « 5% »

 ARTICLE 6 COMPENSATION FOR CONSTRUCTION PHASE SERVICES

 § 6.1 Contract Sum

 § 6.1.1 The Owner shall pay the Construction Manager the Contract Sum in current funds for the Construction Manager’s performance of the Contract after execution of the Guaranteed Maximum Price Amendment.
 The Contract Sum is the Cost of the Work as defined in Article 7 plus the Construction Manager’s Fee.